 Harrisburg Chapter - A Sesquicentennial Chapter

-The Harrisburg Chapter of the National Society Daughters of the American Revolution is in Harrisburg, Pennsylvania.
-Our chapter, founded May 19, 1894, is the site of the Pennsylvania State Capital, which is named after DAR Patriot John Harris, 2nd.
-Our Daughters have served the area for 129 years!
+The Harrisburg Chapter of the National Society Daughters of the American Revolution is in Harrisburg, Pennsylvania, the site of the Pennsylvania State Capitol.
+The Chapter is named after DAR Patriot John Harris, the 2nd.
+Our Daughters have served the area for 130 years!
 We have two Real Daughters who were sisters and our founding charter members, Mrs. Nancy Macomber Hawkins and Mrs. Hannah Macomber Hess.
 Our matrons melted down their treasures of silver and pewter and tore their bed linen into bandages and stinted themselves and their families to feed our Patriots.
-While that majestic generation may be gone, they passed down their legacy to us in the Harrisburg Chapter, NSDAR.
-In 2018, our chapter was gifted a home in Hummelstown known as Henderson House.
-We fondly love and cherish this Harrisburg Chapter House.
+While that majestic generation may be gone, its legacy lives on in Harrisburg Chapter, NSDAR.
+In 2018, we were granted the use of a historic property in Hummelstown known as Henderson House.
+We love and cherish our Chapter House.

-Present day Harrisburg was settled by John Harris, 1st, at a point where the Susquehanna River was easily ferried.
-The date is not confirmed but was probably around 1715 to 1718.
-John Harris 1st died in December 1740.
-His second son, John Harris 2nd, is considered the actual founder of Harrisburg.
-John 2nd laid out the city in 1785 and provided its name.
-It was changed to Louisbourg later in the same year, in honor of the king of France, but the Harrisburg name was restored in 1791.
+Present-day Harrisburg was settled by John Harris the 1st, at a point where the Susquehanna River was easily ferried across.
+The date is not confirmed but is believed to have been around 1715 to 1718.
+John Harris the 1st died in December 1740.
+His second son, John Harris the 2nd, is considered the actual founder of Harrisburg.
+John the 2nd laid out the city in 1785 and became its namesake.
+The name was changed to Louisbourg later in the same year, in honor of the king of France, but the Harrisburg name was restored in 1791.
 In 1812, Harrisburg replaced Philadelphia as the state’s capital.

-Our chapter has striven to preserve the legacy of the Patriots of the Revolutionary War through historic preservation, educational programs, and patriotism.
+Our chapter strives to preserve the legacy of the Patriots of the Revolutionary War through historic preservation, educational programs, and patriotism.
 With over 190 members, Harrisburg is comprised of women from ages 18 and up who come from a wide variety of backgrounds, points-of-view, and beliefs.
 Our common thread is our passion in serving God, home, and country.
-Our chapter has supported our military and veterans over the decades through various projects, community education programs, and the identification and preservation of cemeteries where Patriots rest.
+Our chapter has supported our military and veterans over the decades through various projects, community education programs, and the identification and preservation of cemeteries where Patriots lie at final rest.

 National Society Daughters of the American Revolution